Trump calls for re-run of 'total disaster' NY congressional race amid mail-in ballot problems

 “Anytime the mail slows down, it's harder for the postal workers to serve the customers, whether it's a mail ballot or anything else," Dimondstein said.
 "So, again, we're just absolutely opposed to any effort to slow down mail, to delay mail.
 And that includes, obviously, for the ballots as well."

-At the White House on Monday, Trump was careful to distinguish between nationwide, universal mail-in ballots and absentee balloting.
+At the White House on Monday, Trump distinguished between nationwide, universal mail-in ballots and absentee balloting.

 "Absentee ballots are great," Trump clarified.
 "They go through a process.
 You have to request them.
 But the universal mail-in ballots have turned out to be a disaster."